The purpose of this policy is to define the key areas of collecting interest of the Modern Records Centre and any limitations to its collections.

 making them available for research (involving the preparation and disseminating of finding-aids and operation of a research facility)

-The Modern Records Centre (MRC) collects records in the following areas:
+The Modern Records Centre (MRC) collects archive material in the following areas:

-Papers of individuals containing significant information on any of these fields
+- Papers of individuals active in, closely related to or containing significant information on any of the above areas.

 Geographical and other constraints